hultqvist/HitProxy/README.markdown

 Unless incredible stupid or extremely dangerous, all patches/pull requests are gladly accepted.

-# Contact
+# Contact/Feedback/Bugs

 You can reach me at phq@endnode.se

 # Licence

-All code is licensed under GPLv3, see LICENSE for details.
+All code is licensed under GPLv3, see COPYING.Gplv3 for details.